kazurayam/Asciidoc_to_README_in_Markdown/README.md

     If you put your README file in your repository's root, docs, or hidden .github directory, GitHub will recognize and automatically surface your README to repository visitors.

 So, what if you have 2 files `README.adoc` and `README.md` together in the repository’s root, which file will be rendered when you visit the top page? --- I examined and found out that `README.adoc` wins, `README.md` won’t be surfaced.
-If I make a `README.adoc` file to generate `README.md`, yes, it works.
-But GitHub won’t choose the `README.md`.
+If I make a `README.adoc` file to generate `README.md`, yes, the shell script will generate it.
+But GitHub won’t choose the `README.md` as the repositories top page.
 It will choose the `README.adoc`.
 I do not like this to happen.
 How can I overcome this problem?

 **You should name your Asciidoc document as `README_.adoc`** with a meaningless underbar character appended.
 The `readmeconv.sh` script can convert the `README_.adoc` file into `README.md`.
 GitHub will not choose `README_.adoc` as the repositories README; it will find `README.md` and happily surface it to us.